-This is a modified version of the course guide for the Fall 2016 version of HON 1000: 'Going Steady?': Documenting the History of Dating in American Culture, 1940-1990," including changes meant to be included in the next version of the course (Fall 2018, pending notification).
+This is a modified version of the course guide for the Fall 2016 version of HON 1000: 'Going Steady?': Documenting the History of Dating in American Culture, 1940-1990," including changes likely to be included in the Fall 2018 version of this course (course not taught in Fall 2017).

 Before the first day of class, take one of these online quizzes.
 Think about the questions asked and the answers you could choose from.